cranksters/playdate-reverse-engineering/usb/usb.md

 buttons:XX XX XX crank:X.X docked:X
 ```

-`button` gives three hex-formatted numbers contains the current button state.
+`button` gives three hex-formatted numbers containing the current button state.
 The first number indicates which buttons are currently pressed, the second indicates which buttons were pressed after the last update, and the third indicates which buttons were released after the last update.
 These should be treated as bitflags:

 | Button | Bitmask |
 |:-------|:--------|